 Sketchbook Project 2013 White charcoal on Canson Mi Teintes paper […]

 Sketchbook Project 2013 Graphite I’ve entitled this sketch, ” At the lake” because… I’ve always enjoyed trips to a lake.
 But..there’s something exciting and a little bit creepy about the surroundings;murky water, snakes, mystery lurking.
 This sketch captures how I felt as a kid, near the lake.

 These pages are created on stipple paper and the drawing pencils are augmented with liquid graphite or liquid pencil.
 I’ve never played with liquid pencil before.
 Mixed with a little water, the result is a silvery paint-like substance.
 Fun!

 Quick sketches with a twist of Photoshop distortion to push them just a little further. .

 I found some old little plastic bottles with a fine nozzle tip, filled with acrylic paint soooo I played with them in my sketchbook.
 I added a little graphite and in a couple of minutes this figure danced into existence.

-Had to sneak away and make something other than cookies.
-Don’t get me wrong, love the cookies, but need to draw.
-Just a little draw meditation therapy to help regulate both the stress and joy of the season.
+A little draw meditation therapy to regulate the stress and joy of the season.